Security Data Works

 Programs that skip the gate produce alerts and models analysts rationally distrust.

 The mechanism is the same in both cases.
-Engineers can't be productive on data they don't trust either; they just express the distrust differently — parallel pipelines, shadow ETL, "let me re-extract that from source" as the default.
-The same data-health gate that earns analyst trust also unlocks engineer velocity.
-Programs that try to ship detection content or ML models without the gate are paying the cost of the gate's absence in slower velocity, lower reliability, and persistent rework — they just don't recognize where the cost is coming from.
+Engineers can't be productive on data they don't trust either; they just express the distrust differently.
+Parallel pipelines, shadow ETL, "let me re-extract that from source" as the default.
+The same data-health gate that earns analyst trust also produces engineer velocity.
+Programs that try to ship detection content or ML models without the gate are paying the cost of the gate's absence in slower velocity, lower reliability, and persistent rework.
+They just don't recognize where the cost is coming from.
 The foundation engagement is the work that makes the cost visible and produces the data platform that earns the trust back.

 The force multiplier